 -

-Platforms push performance over connection
+Platforms prioritize performance over well-being

 -